Countdown to Ecstasy: Lyrics and themes

 Some songs on the album explore more spiritual concerns.
 The opening song, "Bodhisattva", is a parody of countercultural Orientalism and the idea that the disposal of one's possessions is a prerequisite to enlightenment.
 Its title refers to Bodhisattva, or people who are of the belief that they have achieved spiritual perfection, but remain in the material world to help others.
-Fagen summarized the song's message as: "Lure of East.
+Fagen summarized the song as: "Lure of East.
 Hubris of hippies.
 Quick fix".
 "Razor Boy" is a bitter, ironic pop song with lyrics that subtly criticize complacency and materialism.
 According to Ivan Kreilkamp of Spin, in the song "Steely Dan speaks to us from that 'cold and windy day' when the trappings of hipness and sexiness fall away to reveal a lonely figure waiting for a fix.
 'Will you still have a song to sing when the razor boy comes and takes your fancy things away?'
 Fagen asks a generation stupefied by nostalgia and self-involvement".
+Robustelli considered that the lyrics "can be interpreted as the story of drug addiction, spousal abuse, or simply a tumultuous breakup."

+The character "Lonnie" in "The Boston Rag" is Lonnie Yongue, one of Fagen's college roommates; he was later quoted in the song "Daddy Don't Live in that New York City No More" from Katy Lied.
+"Your Gold Teeth" makes reference to singer Cathy Berberian.

 Title and packaging

-The album's title was selected as a joke about attempts to rationalize a state of spirituality.
+According to Baxter, Becker and Fagen were planning to write a rock opera about a Marine in which the final song and title track, "Countdown to Ecstasy", would be about his search for female companionship; the opera idea was discarded, but the planned title was kept.
+American studies scholars Rachel Rubin and Jeffrey Melnick interpreted the title as a joke about attempts to rationalize a state of spirituality.
 The original cover painting was done by Fagen's then girlfriend, Dorothy White.
-The president of ABC Records, Jay Lasker, disliked it and insisted it be re-drawn.
+The president of ABC Records, Jay Lasker, questioned why there were only three figures on the cover when there were five band members, and had her add two figures standing behind the others.
 The art proofs were subsequently stolen by Becker and Fagen during an argument over the final layout.

 Marketing and sales

 Countdown to Ecstasy was released in July 1973 by ABC Records in the United States and Probe Records in the United Kingdom.
-It failed to generate a hit single and was less commercially successful than Can't Buy a Thrill, only charting at number 35 on the Billboard Top LPs & Tape chart.
+Probe heavily publicized the album, with a series of advertisements on Radio Luxembourg, full-page ads in music magazines, display cards distributed to retailers, and even a Steely Dan Balloon Race at a Radio Luxembourg motor-racing event.
+Countdown to Ecstasy failed to generate a hit single and was less commercially successful than Can't Buy a Thrill, only charting at number 35 on the Billboard Top LPs & Tape chart.
 Nonetheless, it spent 34 weeks on the chart and was certified gold by the Recording Industry Association of America (RIAA) in 1978, recognizing the shipment of 500,000 copies in the U.S.